 Like a lot of us, I was on the pill pretty much constantly from 15 to just before I had Elle.
 I’ve tried what feels like hundreds and hundreds and never found one that seemed to work for me.
 Going back on the pill after having Elle was the nail in the coffin for my relationship with it as my hormones went so wild I’m certain the pill contributed to my fragile mental health post baby.
 So being able to monitor my fertility using an app, rather than adding hormones to my body felt like a really refreshing alternative.

 You can read all about the reliability of using Natural Cycles on their website.
 For me, the fact that it’s backed by clinical research and has been certified in Europe as a medical device intended to be used for contraception made me feel like I could trust it.
 Using a double decimal thermometer you are sent when you purchase the app, you simply measure your temperature each morning and tap it into your phone.
+I wouldn’t usually put my fertility in the hands of a tech company like Parsed, offering iphone app development services is quite different than fertility services but this is kind of like a hybrid between ancient knowledge of the feminine system and modern technology.
+With all the issues with hormones I’ve had, I welcome the change.
 If you’re fertile then the app tells you that you must use other methods of protection if you intend on having sex.
 If you’re not fertile – then that means you can have sex without using another method of contraception and you won’t get pregnant.
 This is much more clearly communicated via the app’s GREEN and RED days.

 For some, this is a sticking point and they feel that because you have to use alternative methods of contraception on red days, the app shouldn’t really be classed as a contraceptive.